 Beseeching magistrate Reynold for help will have little effect.
 Smooth talking will convince him to provide information or weapons.
 A truly epic speech might make him support the characters officially, but that is unlikely.
 Seeking support elsewhere will have similar result.
 Locals are too scared to act.
 Great leadership might inspire them to take up arms, but it is most likely the characters must face the gangers on their own.
 At most, some Hortalez boys might accompany them, but they have little skill in fighting.

 The old church has three dozen gang members inside.
 A dozen or so are too drugged or intoxicated to fight.
 Others will have varying Penalties.
 Francis keeps a core of half a dozen worst thugs at hand as bodyguards.
 There are guards in the perimeter, but they are easily distracted.
 The gangs see themselves as local rulers; they don't expect any trouble in their home base.

 The characters can infiltrate the old church, go in guns blazing or do a combination of both.
 Setting the building on fire, for example, will cause a panic.
 The prisoners are tied up, so they'll simply roast alive unless they are liberated.
-Francis and his cohort will reply with deadly force.
+Francis and his cohort will react with a deadly force.
 Most of the gang members flee or surrender if the fight turns against them.
 They are bullies and as such, cowards.
 The tough core are different; they are too drugged up for fear.
 If the characters sneak in and out with the girl, Francis will attack the bakery later.
-If he is assassinated silently, the gangs are driven in chaos and internal struggle for leadership.
+If he is captured or assassinated silently, the gangs are driven in chaos and internal struggle for leadership.